 The Arran Coastal Way is one of Scotland’s Great Trails, and perhaps the finest circuit walk in the country.
 It runs for 65 miles (105 km) around the Isle of Arran in a memorable week-long hike from Brodick.
 It’s accessible from near Glasgow by the Ardrossan ferry.
 Famous as`Scotland in miniature’, Arran is rich in scenery, castles, caves and standing stones.
 The walking is varied, from mountain paths to deserted beaches, from minor road-walking to boulder-hopping, and in places it is refreshingly rugged.
 Arran’s wildlife is uniquely approachable, and its residents welcoming.

-A project funded by the Coastal Communities Fund created many miles of new and improved path with fresh waymarking, leading to this fully revised second edition.
 Based on three research trips in 2017, both text and photos were thoroughly updated to cover the many route changes and extra options created by the Coastal Communities Fund project.
 This third edition has mapping at 1:55,000 and 125 colour photos.
 Its predecessor was Highly Commended by the Outdoor Writers and Photographers Guild in 2018.
 This edition has more pages but is lighter and more rainproof than before.

 This guidebook contains all you need to plan and enjoy the Arran Coastal Way, including: